mark579/url_shortener_ex/README.md

 * DATABASE_HOST=localhost

 A nice way to do this is using [direnv](https://direnv.net/).
 Otherwise you can set in your profile or simply pass on the command line.

+### Tests

+To run tests, once you have your development environment setup you can run.

+Backend: `mix test`
+Frontend: `cd client && yarn run test`